aimms/function-reference/elementary-computational-operations/histogram-functions/histogramgetfrequencies.rst

 .. seealso::

     The procedures :aimms:func:`HistogramCreate`, :aimms:func:`HistogramAddObservation`, :aimms:func:`HistogramAddObservations`.
 Histogram support in
-    AIMMS is discussed in full detail in Section A.6 of the Language Reference.
+    AIMMS is discussed in full detail in Section A.6 of the `Language Reference <https://documentation.aimms.com/_downloads/AIMMS_ref.pdf>`__.